shmuhammadd/NaijaSenti/README.md

 We take the first step to break this digital divide by creating open-resouce langauge resources for Sentiment Analysis in the three language supported by Lacuna.
 We are developing the following resources:

- * Large Scale Twitter Corpus for Igbo, Hausa and Yoruba that can be use for any other downstream NLP task
+ * The first large Scale Twitter Corpus for Igbo, Hausa and Yoruba that can be use for any other downstream NLP task

  * The first large scale manually annotated Twitter Sentiment Corpus for Igbo, Hausa and Yoruba